writethedocs/www/docs/include/conf/portland/writing-day-cheatsheet.rst

 * Love letters
 * The Write the Docs website and guides

-You plus all of these opportunities, OSS projects, volunteers, and other attendees adds up to a room full of smart people working together.
+You and all of these opportunities, OSS projects, volunteers, and other attendees adds up to a room full of smart people working together.
 Together we can share what we are passionate about, collaborate to find creative solutions, work towards our goals, and solves issues more quickly.